sweetboss12512/Waste-of-Space-Utilities/src/MultiConnection/README.md

 # Multi Event Handler

+## NOTE: This class is unnecessary in unstable.
+Silly old code that uses this won't break, though.

 Simple class for allowing multiple connections to the same event

 Currently in WOS stable, parts only allow a single event callback per event.